billg-splunk/qep/README.md

 When you wrap up you will record a max-20 minute demo/review:
 * A 15 minute demo (tell-show-tell)
 * A 5 minute explanation of some of the environment changes you made to make this demo happen
-  * This doesn't need to cover everything; just cover a few things that you thought were interesting in the configuration process.
+  * This doesn't need to cover everything; just cover a few things that you thought were interesting in the configuration process, or any interesting decisions you made.

 ## Tips (some very important to know)